DaydreamerWilson/spas_fract168/README.md

-Require CXX14 or above to compile
+Require CXX14 or above to compile the headers, and CXX17 or above for the test main.cpp.

-Natively programmed and tested in MinGW 14.2.0 environment
+The headers are natively programmed in MinGW 14.2.0 environment

 **The type is strictly limited to fractions (-1.0<x<1.0)**